 Handle Unsupported Resource:

-It must properly restrict only the allowable resources and block the other unknown resources.
+It must permit only the allowable resources and block the other unknown resources.

 2. Access Control:

-API gateway should be configured in such a way that it should allow specific IP domains or regions.
+API gateway should be configured in such a way that allows specific IP domains or regions.
 Requests which does not meet these conditions should be rejected.

 Never: This function will not let the user to perform any operation, regardless of the role they possess.